cainmagi/Dockerfiles/manual-xubuntu/yjin-tool.md

 ### `--gitconfig`

-This command will be used for creating environmental variable related to git configurations.
+This command will be used for creating environmental variables related to git configurations.
 The usage is like this:

 ```bash
 yjin-tool --gitconfig user=<your-git-id> token=<your-git-token>.
 ```

 The first argument `user=<...>` should not be `xubuntu`.
-Instead, it should be your Github ID.
-The second argument should be your Github OAuth Token.
+Instead, it should be your GitHub ID.
+The second argument should be your GitHub OAuth Token.

-After making this configurations, you can clone a private repository like this:
+After making these configurations, you can clone a private repository like this:

 ```bash
 git clone https://${GITTOKEN}@github.com/<your-git-id>/<your-git-repo>.git <folder-name>
 ```

 The clone can be done instantly.
-It will not ask you the token now.
+It will not ask you to provide the token now.